nordfalk/gvr-android-jme/README.md

 # gvr-android-jme

-JMonkeyEngine integration with Google VR SDK 1.0 for Android http://developers.google.com/vr/android/
+JMonkeyEngine integration with Google Cardboard VR SDK 1.0 for Android http://developers.google.com/vr/android/

 Works in the Android Emulator for x86